nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The given keywords do not match any contacts.
+The given keywords do not match any customers.

     * 3a1.
 JJIMY shows an error message.